-Urban Science Franchise Activity Report (FAR) indicates U.S. auto retail network narrowly misses record averages sales per store.
+Urban Science Franchise Activity Report indicates U.S. auto retail network stable while average sales per store forecasted to fall.
 LEARN MORE.

 Urban Science released statistics and insights today from its 2016 year end Automotive Franchise Activity Report (FAR) that indicates continued stability in the number of automotive dealerships in the U.S. since the end of 2015.